worthmine/Text-vCard-Precisely/README.md

 ## DESCRIPTION

 A vCard is a digital business card. vCard and [vCard::AddressBook](https://metacpan.org/pod/vCard::AddressBook) provide an API for parsing, editing, and creating vCards.

-This module is rebuilt from [Text::vCard](https://github.com/ranguard/text-vcard) because It doesn't provides some methods.
+This module is rebuilt from [Text::vCard](https://github.com/ranguard/text-vcard) because some reason bellow:

+- Text::vCard doesn't provides some methods.
+- Mac OS X and iOS can't parse vCard4.0 with UTF-8 precisely.
+- Android 4.4.x can't parse vCard4.0.
+- I want to learn about Moose, of course.

 To handle an address book with several vCard entries in it, start with [vCard::AddressBook](https://metacpan.org/pod/vCard::AddressBook) and then come back to this module.